sidliu2000/samsung-galaxy-chromebook/README.md

 6) <b>Firmware Upgrade</b>

 Samsung Galaxy Chromebook has a UEFI Firmware (Full ROM) available now here https://mrchromebox.tech/#devices.
+You can follow this Multiboot guide https://github.com/olm3ca/Galaxy-Chromebook on how to multiboot linux or Windows 11, even Mac.
 What that means is that, if you install this UEFI firmware, you will have to blow away ChromeOS.
 I am not ready to do that just yet, because I am not sure if I could recover back to Chromeos, and I am actually a fan of Chromeos.

 I had an older Samsung Chromebook 3 that has support for RW_LEGACY Firmware.
 I tried out the <a href="https://galliumos.org/">GalliumOS</a> on it and it works quite well, but I eventually recovered back to Chromeos, dedicating Samsung Chromebook 3 to just browsing and viewing.
 It's not powerful enough to do anything other than those simple activities.
 That's why I was thinking about getting Samsung Galaxy Chromebook instead.